 Grand Erie...
-More Programs, More Choices Specialist High Skills Major
+SUCCESS for Every Student Specialist High Skills Major

-The Construction Program Homebuilding Focus Waterford District High School
+The Construction Program Homebuilding Focus

 The Construction Specialist High Skills Major allows students to develop valuable skills and knowledge, gain additional insight into post-secondary destinations, and obtain certifications to ensure they are ready for a career in the construction industry.